-Public Health, and the Environment: The Department of Sociology and Anthropology offers a Public Health major and minor, as well as a Sociology major with a concentration in Health and Environmental Studies.
-The Liberal Learning program also offers interdisciplinary concentrations in Health Communication, and Environmental Studies.
-These areas may supplement the career options for Biology majors.
+Public Health: The School of Nursing and Health Sciences offers a Public Health major and minor for those interested in health at the community level.

+Environmental Studies.
+The School of Humanities and Social Sciences now offers a major and minor in Environmental Studies, offering an interdisciplinary study of our relationship with the environment.
 Journalism: The School of Arts and Communication offers minors in Journalism and Professional Writing which can provide training for Biology majors interested in science writing as a career option.